appacademy/may-21-module-3-notes/week-08/review/README.md

 ## HTML Form Submission

-Example of submitting an HTML form:
+Example of submitting an HTML form like the one in [this HTML document](../day-02/05-html-form-submission/views/cat-form.html):

 ```plaintext
 POST /cat